-In 2005 Kathleen decided to pursue writing as a full-time endeavor and has since enjoyed seeing her stories published in Shimmer, The Sword Review, and Baen’s Universe.
-Her novella “Iron Shoes” was a 2011 Nebula nominee.
+In 2005 Kathleen decided to pursue writing as a full-time endeavor and has since enjoyed seeing her stories published in Shimmer, Fantasy Magazine, and Baen’s Universe, among others.
+Her novella “Iron Shoes” was a 2011 Nebula nominee, and her novel The Golden City was a Locus Award Finalist for Best First Novel.
 Kathleen twice attended the summer Writer’s Workshop at the Center for the Study of Science Fiction under the tutelage of James Gunn.
 She lists C. J. Cherryh, Arthur Conan Doyle, and Georgette Heyer among the writers who influenced her most–as well as Ansen Dibell, whose ghostly fingerprints can be seen all over her work.

 Born and raised in El Paso, Texas, Kathleen’s parents actually were rocket scientists (they worked at White Sands Missile Range), which made for interesting dinner-time conversations.
 After graduating with degrees in English and Marketing she worked as a menswear buyer for retail department store chains before changing careers to become a teacher, where she taught mathematics ranging from 7th Grade Arithmetic up to Calculus.
 Kathleen also served a brief stint as a Gifted and Talented Specialist.
 She coached the Academic Team and the Robotics Team and was the Chess Club sponsor.